Chapter 7 & 13 Bankruptcy Bankruptcy Relief In Central Arkansas. Voted “Best Lawyers In 2020”

-- Secure a debt counseling certificate.
-If both husband and wife are filing, a certificate must be obtained for each person.
+Secure a debt counseling certificate.
+If both spouses are filing, a certificate must be obtained for each person.
 The certificates may be sent directly to our office by the agency you use to obtain the certificate.
 You will not need a certificate for your free consultation with our office.

-- Picture ID (driver’s license) and Social Security card.
+Valid photo ID and Social Security card.
 A W-2, pay stub or other items may be substituted.

 Verification of the amount of income you received (pay stubs, a computer print-out from your employer and other items may be substituted) during the six months prior to the date you file your case.